Stanko/Stanko.github.io/content/blog/2023-08-04-css-animations-instead-of-js-timers.md

 ## Bonus, animation steps

-When can even use `animation-timing-function: steps(n)` to add discrete steps to our timer:
+We can even use `animation-timing-function: steps(n)` to add discrete steps to our timer:

 <div class="timer-demo purple">
   <div class="timer-wrapper timer-wrapper--linear">